 Colt reserves the right to decline to enter into a Peering Agreement even if the criteria are nominally met by a potential peering partner.

-facilities and connected exchange points please see our
+all our facilities and connected exchange points please see our

 Infrastructure and Operational Requirements.